pbzona/peep/README.md

 ## Configuration

-Peep follows a modified version of the [Ghost Theme Configuration Approach](https://github.com/unwitting/gtca).
-While the official GTCA defines a list of supported configuration properties, I've used their method to integrate a contact form into the theme via a configuration property that falls outside the official spec.
-Future configuration options will be added via GTCA as well.
+Peep adheres to the [Ghost Theme Configuration Approach](https://github.com/unwitting/gtca), and contains a separate configuration object for options that fall outside the GTCA spec.
+GTCA defines a list of supported configuration properties in their project, but I've used their method to integrate a contact form into the theme via the `__peepCfg` configuration object as well.
+Future configuration options will be added via both of these methods, depending on their scope.

 ### Contact Form

 The Peep contact form is powered by AWS Lambda, and it is optional.
 To add it, follow the steps [here](https://www.cloudassessments.com/blog/how-to-build-a-serverless-contact-form-on-aws/) to create a serverless contact form, and add the following to the **Blog Header** section in your Ghost admin (under **Code injection**):

 ```
-<script>window.__themeCfg.contactForm = 'your API Gateway endpoint';</script>
+<script>window.__peepCfg.contactForm = 'your API Gateway endpoint';</script>
 ```

 Here's what it looks like on the site: